Towards Human-AI Complementarity with Prediction Sets: Conclusions

 The conventional wisdom is that to achieve human-AI complementarity, decision support systems should help humans understand when and how to use their predictions to update their own.
 As~a~re\-sult, a flurry of empirical studies has analyzed how factors such as confidence, explanations, or calibration influence when and how humans use the predictions provided by a decision support system~\citep{papenmeier2019model, wang2021explanations, vodrahalli2022uncalibrated, liu2023learning}.
 Unfortunately, these studies have been so far inconclusive and it is yet unclear how to design decision support systems that achieve human-AI complementarity~\cite{yin2019understanding,zhang2020effect,suresh2020misplaced,lai2021towards,corvelo2024human}.

 In this context, Straitouri et al.~\cite{straitouri2023improving,straitouri2024designing} have recently argued, both theoretically and empirically, that an alternative type of decision support systems may achieve human-AI complementarity,~by~de\-sign.
 Rather~than~pro\-viding a single label prediction and letting a human expert decide when and how to use the predicted label to update their own prediction, these systems provide a set of label predictions, namely a prediction set, and ask the expert to predict a label value from the set.\footnote{There are many decision support systems used by experts that, under normal operation, forcefully limit experts' level of agency.
 For example, in aviation, there are automated, adaptive systems that prevent pilots from taking certain actions based on the monitoring of the environment.} To construct each prediction set, these systems rely on a conformal predictor~\cite{vovk2005algorithmic,angelopoulos2023conformal}.
-The conformal predictor first computes a non-conformity score for each potential label value using the output provided by a classifier (\eg, the softmax scores), and then adds a label value to the prediction set if its non-conformity score is below a data-driven threshold.
-Further, to optimize the performance of these systems, Straitouri et al. have introduced several methods to efficiently find the optimal value of the threshold used by the conformal predictor.
-However, it is unclear whether the optimal prediction sets under which human experts achieve the highest accuracy can always be constructed using a deterministic threshold rule as the one used by a conformal predictor.
-Motivated by this observation, in this work, our goal is to understand how to construct optimal prediction sets under which human experts achieve the highest accuracy.
+The conformal predictor first computes a non-conformity score for each potential label value using the output provided by a classifier (\eg, the softmax scores), and then adds a label value to the prediction set if its non-conformity score is below a data-driven threshold computed using a calibration set.
+Further, to optimize the performance of these systems, Straitouri et al. have introduced several methods to efficiently find the optimal value of the threshold used by the conformal predictor. \footnote{A threshold value is optimal if it maximizes the average accuracy achieved by an expert who predicts label values from the prediction sets created by the conformal predictor.} However, it is unclear whether the optimal prediction sets maximizing the average accuracy achieved by an expert who uses such systems can always be constructed using a deterministic threshold rule as the one used by a conformal predictor.
+Motivated by this observation, in this work, our goal is to understand how to construct optimal prediction sets under which human experts achieve the highest average accuracy.